 - The setup: To put more emphasis on your chest, lean forward a little bit and bend your knees, letting your feet drift back.
 This little bit of a lean over the bar will ease the load on the triceps and bring more of your lower chest into the lift.

 - The lower: To put more emphasis on your chest, let your elbows flare out to the sides a little bit as you go down, and lean forward instead of keeping a totally upright torso.
 Lower yourself until you’ve got a full stretch on your lower chest (or until your shoulders get cranky), keeping your forearms as vertical as possible.

 - The lift: Push yourself back up to the starting position, flexing both your chest and your armpits at the top of the lift.
 This slightly increases the range of motion for your pecs and stimulates your serratus anterior muscles.

-Pullovers are the only exercise on this list where you’re pulling your arms back towards your torso instead of pressing them out, giving you an opportunity to stimulate your chest muscles in a new way, which should help to develop rounder, fuller pecs.
+Pullovers are the only exercise on this list where you’re pulling your arms back towards your torso instead of pressing them out.
+That gives you an opportunity to stimulate your chest muscles in a new way, which should help you build rounder and fuller pecs.
 This makes them a popular chest exercise among bodybuilders (and they’re another favourite of Arnold Schwarzenegger).

 Dr Bret Contreras’ EMG research has confirmed that pullovers do indeed stimulate your pecs quite well, although it depends what kind of pullover you do.
-While straight-arm cable do pulldowns primarily work the lats, the dumbbell pullover is a chest exercise.
+While straight-arm cable pulldowns primarily work the lats, the dumbbell pullover is a chest exercise.
 It does stretch your lats out at the bottom of the lift, but then the tension quickly dissipates, shifting the majority of the load to your chest.
 So while these aren’t a mandatory chest exercise, they do offer you a novel way to stimulate muscle fibres in your chest, which should help improve your chest size and appearance.

 Pullovers also help strengthen your chest, shoulders and back in a broad range of motion, which is a great boon for your physique overall.